-Mildura Rural City Council Inform • Email.
+Department of Energy, Environment and Climate Action (DEECA) (Crown Land Management) Inform • Email.
 Storage Reference Group meeting monthly.
-Regular formal and informal conversations through various meetings and face-to-face interactions.
-Share planning and provide opportunity for feedback and comment regarding any operation and/or on-ground works being or planned to be undertaken over the coming year.
-Department of Energy, Environment and Climate Action (DEECA) (Crown Land Management) Inform • Annual risk assessment workshop coordinated by VEWH (19/02/2024).
+Annual risk assessment workshop coordinated by VEWH (13/02/2025).
 Email.
 Share planning and provide opportunity for feedback and comment regarding any operation and/or on-ground works being or planned to be undertaken over the coming year.
-Buloke Shire Council Inform • Regular formal and informal conversations through various meetings and face-to-face interactions.
-Share planning and provide opportunity for feedback and comment regarding any operation and/or on-ground works being or planned to be undertaken over the coming year.
+Buloke Shire Council Inform • Share planning and provide opportunity for feedback and comment regarding any operation and/or on-ground works being or planned to be undertaken over the coming year.
 Yarriambiack Shire Council Inform • Regular formal and informal conversations through various meetings and face-to-face interactions.
 Share planning and provide opportunity for feedback and comment regarding any operation and/or on-ground works being or planned to be undertaken over the coming year.
-Landholders/farmers Private landholders Collaborate • Face-to-face meetings where possible, telephone conversations, email.
-Joint Wimmera Mallee Discuss watering of sites for coming year.
-Talk through risks or concerns for sites and landholders.
-Wetland Community Field Trip Day (21/02/2024).
+Landholders/farmers Private landholders Collaborate • Discuss watering sites for coming year.
+Talk through risks or concerns for sites and landholders. • Wimmera Mallee Wetland Community Field Trip Day (28/10/2024).
 Each site has a Management Agreement, this document sets out the rules and conditions around environmental watering being delivered to the site.
 This document helps to sustain a collaborative relationship as it builds the boundaries in which the relationship works within.
-Recreational users Local community Inform Web based information.
-Drop in day - Tchum Lake (9/11/2023).
-To inform the community of the development of the plan and how input can be provided to Mallee CMA.
-Traditional Owners Barengi Gadjin Land Council Collaborate Face to face meetings with BGLC (25/10/23) Site visits to BGLC owned land as possible project sites, revegetation., watering opportunities, infrastructure options (20/11/23-23/11/23) Wimmera Mallee Wetland Community Field Trip Day with BGLC Site visits x 6 for SWP's and cultural connection opportunities Work with Traditional Owners to identify any known values and see if environmental water can continue to contribute to the protection and improvement of those values.
+Recreational users Local community Inform • Web based information.
+Wimmera Mallee Wetland To inform the community of the development of the plan and how input can be provided to Mallee CMA.

+Community Field Trip Day (28/10/2024).
+Traditional Owners Barengi Gadjin Land Council Collaborate • Face to face meetings with BGLC (1/10/24, 17/12/24, 5/02/25) Work with Traditional Owners to identify any known values and see if environmental water can continue to contribute to the protection and improvement of those values.
+Site visits to BGLC owned land as possible project sites, revegetation, watering opportunities, infrastructure options (1/10/24) Site visits with BGLC (17/12/24) Presentation and discussion of proposed watering sites (05/02/2025).